rmgrajewski/RyanGrajewski.io/_pages/resume.md

               <div class="answer">
                 <div class="companyProfile">
                   <div class="light" style="font-size:15px;">may 2021 - aug 2021</div>
-                  <div class="link-doc"><a href="https://www.safrandatasystemsus.com/">Safran Data Systems Inc.</a></div> is a subsidiary of French-owned Safran Group, specializing in the design and manufacture of equipment and antennas for on-board and ground telemetry, embedded data treatments, data acquisition, data recording, satellite control, and remote sensing in the aerospace industry.
+                  <a href="https://www.safrandatasystemsus.com/" style="color:#C34743;">Safran Data Systems Inc.</a> is a subsidiary of French-owned Safran Group, specializing in the design and manufacture of equipment and antennas for on-board and ground telemetry, embedded data treatments, data acquisition, data recording, satellite control, and remote sensing in the aerospace industry.
                 </div>
                 <li class="jobBullet1">Earned AS9100:2016 (Rev D) Internal Auditor Certification and conducted internal audit interviews with employees from all facility operations in preparation for the company’s quality standard upgrade from ISO9001 to AS9100</li>
                 <li class="jobBullet2">Documented audit evidence and worked with employees to develop resolution strategies for any out-of-code findings</li>